How to start a bakery and make money from it

 If you're baking from home, creating an online store might be the more convenient option when you begin your business.
 Creating social media pages and setting up shop features on Facebook and Instagram will make for a seamless online shopping experience for your customers.

 You could also put up an e-commerce website or an online form where people can place custom orders.
-If your neighborhood has an online group, it won’t hurt to post your biz and take orders from whoever is interested nearby.
+If your neighbourhood has an online group, it won't hurt to post your biz and take orders from whoever is interested nearby.

 Another way to push your baked goodies is to find clients.
 You can check out local community boards or find a job posting at Airtasker to get your products out.

-You can also utilize social media platforms like Facebook, Instagram, and TikTok to showcase your goodies.
+You can also utilise social media platforms like Facebook, Instagram, and TikTok to showcase your goodies.
 Make sure to leave your contact details and upload photos and videos of your products to entice people to try them out.

-So whether you’re seeking additional income or looking for a creative outlet, there are many side jobs available for you to try out.
+If you're seeking additional income or looking for a creative outlet, there are many side jobs available for you to try out.
 Sign up on Airtasker today and get your baked goods sold out!

 Create your profile and start browsing jobs in minutesStart earning now